 Prior to their gig supporting The Vaccines at Sheffield O2 Academy and fresh from their Glasgow headline show the night previous, we caught up with the The British-Icelandic trio Dream Wife, who are reinventing punk on their own terms.

-On the surface the band may seem a little intimidating, with heavy make-up and bold punk hairstyles but when in conversation it is evident the trio are not so scary after all.
+On the surface the band may seem a little intimidating, with heavy make-up and bold punk hairstyles.
+When in conversation however it is evident the trio are far from scary.
 They chat about their antics from Glasgow the night before, dancing to the Vengaboys and drinking strawberry daiquiris after the show.
 But this is not to say they are hiding behind any aesthetic.

 “None of this is made up.
 This is as honest as it’s going to get” says Iceland born frontwoman Rakel Mjoll.
-If there was any doubt to this statement it was soon dismantled in light of their live performance, with their set opener and euphoric single, ‘Hey Heartbreaker’ being delivered with unfiltered attitude and character.
+If there was any doubt to this statement it was soon dismantled in light of their live performance, with their set opener and euphoric single, ‘Hey Heartbreaker’.
+The track was delivered with unfiltered attitude and character.

 “At first we made it for a friend’s birthday party and we called it ‘Hey llama’” says Mjoll, remembering the song’s early origins.
 “We had just formed as a band, and it was some variation of ‘Hey Mickey’ and then we just made our song from it.
 A real mash-up really.”